Bavarian Zugspitze Railway: New summit section since 1987

 In 1987 the route of the railway in the summit area was changed and the 975 m long "Rosi Tunnel" opened.
 The tunnel was named after the skier, Rosi Mittermaier, who was the tunnel patroness (Tunnelpatin) at the time.
 The tunnel branches from the 1930-built Zugspitze Tunnel about three-quarters of the way along it, and runs to the somewhat lower Zugspitzplatt plateau at 2588 m.
 Here, below the Sonn-Alpin Restaurant is the new Glacier Station (Gletscher-Bahnhof) in the middle of the ski area.

 In 1985, during the construction of this uppermost section of the new railway tunnel to the Zugspitzplatt ski area, massive ice was unexpectedly encountered across the entire tunnel cross-section, extending for 19 meters.
 At the altitude of 2570 meters, the bedrock lays within a permafrost region, the ice temperatures were −1.5 °C. The ice was evidently part of an ice-filled cave system within the extensive karst region of the Zugspitze.
 The stability of the rack railway tracks was ensured by extensive insulation of the track bed and the entire tunnel cross-section.
 With this new section, the overall length of the Zugspitze Railway was extended from 18.6 km to its current 19.0 km.
-For five years, both termini were worked in parallel, but since November 1992 the old route to the Schneefernerhausis is no longer routinely worked.
+For five years, both termini were worked in parallel, but since November 1992 the old route to the Schneefernerhaus is no longer routinely worked.